Four-engined jet aircraft: Long-haul dominance in 1960s-70s

+Gradual decline due to competition from twinjets

 In the 1980s, the increased reliability and available power of jet engines enabled twinjets to safely fly on one engine.
 This prompted the introduction of ETOPS ratings for twinjets, allowing them to circumvent the 60-Minute Rule and fly on transoceanic routes previously serviced by four-engined types.
 The advantage of redundancy brought by four engines was no longer necessary and they could no longer compete with the lower fuel consumption and maintenance costs of twinjets with higher-powered engines.
 All but the largest four-engined types, such as the Boeing 747, became uneconomical and this led to the retirement of the ageing 707 and DC-8 fleets for passenger service.
 Nonetheless, Boeing rolled out the 747-400 in 1989, which enjoyed high capacities (over 300 passengers) and long range, a combination still unmatched by twinjets at the time, making this the most commercially successful 747 variant.
 Airbus, after ending collaboration talks with McDonnell Douglas who went on to produce the MD-11 long-range trijet, instead launched the A340 quadjet in 1993 as a long-range derivative of the A330 twinjet as their initial variants shared the same fuselage and wing.

 Large twins such as this Boeing 777-300ER can almost match the capacity of the largest four-engined types with superior efficiency.

 Utilizing the same wing and fuselage platform, Airbus intended to introduce the four-engined A340 for long-haul flights and the two-engined A330 for shorter routes.
-While the A330 itself has evolved to be more capable of long-haul flights (especially with the latest A330neo), the A340 has quickly been phased out in favor of more efficient two-engine solutions like the Boeing 777 or its direct successor Airbus A350.
+While the A330 itself has evolved to be more capable of long-haul flights (with the shortened variant A330-200), the A340 has quickly been phased out in favor of more efficient two-engine solutions like its direct successor Airbus A350 or the Boeing 777 and Boeing 787.